cloudmesh/reservation/doc/source/introduction.rst

 * http://cloudmesh.futuregrid.org/reservation

-User calanedar based scheduling of VMs
+User calendar based scheduling of VMs
 ----------------------------------------------------------------------

 The first is a user side service, that allows users to use a calendar